-In May of 2001, Patricia and I had our first child, Patrick.
-In August of 2003, Patricia and I had our second child, Audrey.
+In May of 2001, Patricia and I had our first child, Parker.
+In August of 2003, Patricia and I had our second child, Oliver.
 In January of 2007, we had our third child, Norah.
 In April of 2010, we had our fourth child, Declan.
 Being parents has changed our lives in wonderful (and sometimes difficult) ways, but the experience has been amazing.
 We get to have lots of fun together, as these pictures from Winter 2005 show.

+I regularly attended the One Laptop Per Child Learning Club - DC meetings and HacDc meetings, and I provided technology help for the Arlington Unitarian Cooperative Preschool, but I'm not regularly involved with these organizations today.
 I served as Treasurer of the The Arlington Cooperative Organization (d.b.a.
 The Uncommon Market) from May-December 2002, getting a fine practical education in the economics of distressed businesses, grassroots fundraising, and Roberts Rules of Order in the process.

 I founded and still run The Obscure Organization, a community-based educational networking initiative.
 I started Obscure on a shoestring in 1995, gave out free accounts to people who wanted to learn more about Internet communications, and eventually (in 2002) got Obscure incorporated and registered with the IRS as a tax-exempt organization.
 Now that it seems that everyone and their uncle has an Internet connection, I'm helping the organization find a fresh focus on fostering community and creativity through technology.